External recognition of the work we do…

 Would you like to work on your small business with the small business coach of the year?

 Are you are a female business owner?
 Would you like to grow your business?
-I have places available for the next term of the Macclesfield Bird Table which starts in January.
+I have places available for the next term of the Macclesfield Women in Business Coaching Group.

 If you’d like to know more, please get in touch via the contact form or call me on +44 7526 740486.